Dr. Quinn, Medicine Woman: Syndication

 Until late 2005, the Hallmark Channel aired it daily, but in late 2005 Hallmark removed Dr. Quinn from its lineup, citing a drop in viewership.
 It is also believed that the high cost in Dr. Quinn distribution rights played a role in its removal.
 Dr. Quinn continues to be seen throughout the world and has been translated to several languages.

 Starting in June 2009, the Gospel Music Channel began airing Dr. Quinn weekdays at 5:00 and 6:00.
 More recently Vision TV Canada began airing Dr Quinn week nights at 6PM AT.
 It also airs on CHNU10 in the Lower Mainland of BC, Canada, at 3 PM PST Weekdays.
 It has also been shown continuously in Denmark since 2001, with plans on to keep it at its daily broadcast time of 1:00, Monday to Friday, on Danish TV station, tv2.

 Since the last movie in 2001, many of the show's cast members have expressed interest in reprising their roles and would like to do another reunion movie, or even a new season.
 Jane Seymour, Joe Lando, Chad Allen, and other cast members have stated they would all like to work together again and would reprise their Dr. Quinn roles if the opportunity arises.
 The show's creator, Beth Sullivan, has also stated her interest in writing another Dr. Quinn movie.

 In 2003, A&E Network managed to buy the distribution rights for Dr. Quinn, Medicine Woman from CBS.
 All six seasons plus the two made-for-TV movies have been released on DVD.
 The series appears on the GMC Network.
 GMC aired all the series episodes, including the season-six episodes not shown in a decade, during the summer of 2010.
 Joe Lando did several teasers and promotions for the weekend marathons, and says he finds GMC's ad campaign "funny", saying: "Truthfully, I haven't had that many opportunities to make fun of Sully.
 No one's really found me that funny.
 But it's fun to do it now.
 GMC came up with a great ad campaign.
 My kids were entertained by it and my wife got a kick out of it."

-Start TV currently airs reruns of Dr. Quinn, Medicine Woman every Monday through Saturday at 5 & 6 A.M. as well as Sundays at 7 A.M.
+Start TV aired reruns of Dr. Quinn, Medicine Woman every Monday through Saturday at 5 & 6 A.M. as well as Sundays at 7 A.M. through June 2024.
+Dr. Quinn, Medicine Woman no longer appeared on the Start TV schedule as of July 2024.
+When Hallmark Drama was relaunched as Hallmark Family in 2024, the series appeared as part of their start-up schedule.